sez11a/liferay-docs-commerce/user/articles/020-catalog-management/02-products/01-images.markdown

     product), click on the *Images* tab and then the *Add* button in the upper-right to display the *Add Image* form.
 Click *Select File* to upload a new image or video, or to select one from the documents and media repository.
-Set a priority to control the order in which attachments will be published on a page (lower numbers come first).
+Set a priority to control the order to publish attachments on a page (lower numbers come first).

 2. If you want to associate the image with a specific product variant, select one from the *Options* section of the *Add Image* form.
-(Variants will only be available to choose from if a product has options which are designated as SKU contributors.
+(Variants are only available if a product has options designated as SKU contributors.
 See [Options](/web/commerce/documentation/-/knowledge_base/1-0/options) for details).